The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Introduction

-In the case of numerical algorithms, there has been a surge of developing reliable numerical methods for scattering by periodic/locally perturbed periodic structures, for instance, the scheme using the Floquet-Bloch transformation \cite{Lechleiter}, volume integral equation method \cite{Furuya} and boundary integral equation method with specially designed perfectly matched layer (PML) and Neumann-to-Dirichlet (NtD) operator \cite{Yu}.
-In addition, there has recently been work on the design of the PML method for the case of scattering by a locally perturbed periodic structure \cite{Kirsch5}, where a specially chosen contour is designed to avoid propagating values for the inverse Floquet transformation.
-Moreover, we note that the PML method analyzed in \cite{Kirsch5} avoided the computation of propagating values, thus the computation of propagating values and the corresponding propagating modes remains an important problem.
+In the context of numerical algorithms, there has been a growing interest in developing reliable numerical methods for scattering by periodic and locally perturbed periodic structures.
+Examples include schemes based on the Floquet–Bloch transformation \cite{Lechleiter}, the volume integral equation method \cite{Furuya}, and the boundary integral equation method combined with a specially designed perfectly matched layer (PML) and a Neumann-to-Dirichlet (NtD) operator \cite{Yu}.
+In addition, recent work has focused on the design of PML methods for scattering by locally perturbed periodic structures \cite{Kirsch5}, where a carefully chosen contour is employed to avoid propagative wave numbers in the inverse Floquet transformation.
+However, since the PML approach analyzed in \cite{Kirsch5} circumvents the computation of propagative wave numbers, the accurate calculation of these wave numbers and their corresponding guided modes remains an important and open problem.

-On the other hand, for the case of the closed periodic waveguide problem, where a Dirichlet/Neumann boundary condition on the total wave $u$ is posed in the $x_{2}$-direction, the computation of corresponding eigenmodes for $\alpha$s, are thoroughly studied.
-Here, the eigenmodes are given the name guided modes and are of considerable interest both mathematically \cite{Kuchment1,Kuchment2} and numerically \cite{Fliss1,Zhang3,Engstrom1}.
-Furthermore, in the case of the locally perturbed periodic close waveguide, \cite{Zhang2} included the numerical computation of guided waves as a necessary step.
+On the other hand, for the closed periodic waveguide problem, where a Dirichlet/Neumann boundary condition is imposed on the total wave $u$ in the $x_{2}$-direction, the computation of corresponding eigenmodes for $\alpha$s has been thoroughly studied.
+These eigenmodes are referred to as guided modes and have attracted significant interest both mathematically \cite{Kuchment1,Kuchment2} and numerically \cite{Engstrom1,Fliss1,Zhang3}.
+Furthermore, in the case of the locally perturbed close periodic waveguide, the numerical computation of guided waves was identified as a necessary step in \cite{Zhang2}.

-The major contribution of our work is thus the numerical method devoted to the computation of such propagating values in the open periodic waveguide problem by designing a suitable PML truncation from which the problem is transformed into a closed periodic waveguide problem, and well-established numerical methods can be applied.
-Furthermore, a novel analysis of the approximation of the truncation is thoroughly addressed.
+The main contribution of our work is therefore a numerical method dedicated to computing such propagative wave numbers in the open periodic waveguide problem.
+This is achieved by designing a suitable PML truncation that transforms the original open problem into a closed periodic waveguide problem, to which well-established numerical methods can be applied.
+Furthermore, a novel analysis of the approximation error introduced by the truncation is thoroughly presented.

-To be more specific, we consider the approximation analysis of the PML truncation \cite{ChenWu}, namely, the truncated solution to the scattering problem converges exponentially in terms of the PML parameter $\sigma$ and the thickness of the PML layer.
-This idea relies on the property that the PML truncated problem converges uniformly to the original problem.
-We will address this issue by a novel analysis with tools from the PML analysis as \cite{Zhang1}.